 While many acts are defined by their quirkiness, the competition has also been a platform for such famous performers as ABBA, Céline Dion and Julio Iglesias.

 How to watch Eurovision in Germany: The show airs in all participating countries.
 In Germany, the show will air on NDR and ARD.
 It is also possible to watch the show online with a handy Youtube channel available for screening.

 How to vote: After all the performances, viewers in the participating countries can vote for their favorite song(s) by telephone text and official Eurovision app.
 Up to 20 votes can be placed by each person, but you cannot vote for your own country.
 Each country's scores are tallied up to give 12 points to the most popular entry, 10 points to the second most popular, then 8, 7, 6, 5, 4, 3, 2 and 1 point respectively.
 Numbers to call will be announced during the show.

 Professional juries of five music industry experts also account for 50% of the votes.
 Each jury again gives 12 points to the most popular entry, 10 to the second, then 8, 7, 6, 5, 4, 3, 2 and 1 point.

 These results are merged and the country with the highest number of combined points, wins.
 A countdown of points from each country at the end of the show tallies up points in a breathless finale.

-Forty-three countries will compete in the country of last year’s winner.
-For 2018, the competition will be held in Lisbon, Portugal for the first time.
-Expect to hear last year's winning song, "Amar pelos dois" performed by Salvador Sobral, many times in the lead up to event.
-And if you can't get enough of this year's music purchase the official compilation album of the contest, Eurovision Song Contest: Lisbon 2018.
+41 countreis will compete in 2019.
+For the first time the contest is being held in Israel, the country of last year's winner.
+Expect to hear last year's winning song, "Toy" performed by Netta, many times in the lead up to event.
+And if you can't get enough of this year's music purchase the official compilation album of the contest, Eurovision Song Contest: Tel Aviv 2019.